Ballston Quarter: Ballston Quarter

 The owner of the mall started planning its redevelopment in 2013.
 In September 2013, Forest City Washington purchased the Macy's Furniture Store (formerly JCPenney) anchor store building as part of that plan.

+In 2016, 49% of the mall was purchased by the Queensland Investment Corporation, a sovereign wealth fund owned by the government of the Australian state of Queensland.

 On May 31, 2016, most businesses closed so the mall could be redeveloped.
 The mall returned partially to its roots, with about half of its roof removed, making it an outdoor mall again.
 The vacant Macy's Furniture anchor store on the mall's east side was demolished and replaced with a new 22-story, 406-unit apartment tower called Origin Ballston.
 Ballston Quarter reopened officially in November 2018.
 Currently, Regal Cinemas and a gym are the major anchors.

 Macy's closed in April 2024 as part of a plan to close five stores nationwide, which left the mall without any traditional anchors.
-The Macy's anchor store is set to be demolished in 2025 for construction of a 500-unit apartment building.
+The Macy's anchor store was demolished in 2025 for construction of a 500-unit apartment building.